KNNeo/m_remove_comment/README.md

 # m_remove_comment
-A simple comment remover for MATLAB .m files | Created executable using PyInstaller | Compiled from m_remove_comment.py
+A simple comment remover for MATLAB .m files

+Created executable using PyInstaller, compiled from m_remove_comment.py

-Executable is at /dist/m_remove_comments.exe | Procedure: Opens dialog for source file, when ends opens up same directory as source file
+* Executable is at /dist/m_remove_comments.exe
+* Procedure: Opens dialog for source file, when ends opens up same directory as source file